Get Help Today. (800) 516-4357

 Alcohol-Related Brain Damage (ARBD)

-This damage can cause symptoms similar to dementia, although recovery is often still possible if one gets proper treatment, which is not the case with true dementia.
-With proper treatment and continued support, some of the effects of ARBD can be reversed.
+ARBD can cause dementia-like symptoms, but they won’t worsen in time (as dementia and Alzheimer’s symptoms often do).
+With proper treatment and continued support, some of the effects of ARBD can often be reversed.

 Wernicke-Korsakoff Syndrome

 Wernicke-Korsakoff syndrome is a specific type of alcohol-related brain damage, caused by a vitamin B1 (thiamine) deficiency.
-While not exclusively an alcohol-related condition, alcohol use disorder is one of the most common reasons people develop this deficiency.
+Researchers say up to 2% of the worldwide population has this disorder.

 • Confusion